 Filmed early in 1973, the film had a limited release in 1975.
 See more

-The film portrays General Kurt Mälzer as an impulsive and hardcore Nazi while Herbert Kappler is depicted as a tired worn out man who believes that the fall of Nazi Germany is imminent.
-In reality, Kappler was a zealous Nazi responsible for hundreds of round-ups, executions, and reprisals while it was Mälzer who was a reserved officer, cautious about implementing harsh policies.
+The film portrays General Kurt Mälzer as an impulsive and hardcore Nazi, whilst Herbert Kappler is depicted as a tired worn out man who believes that the fall of Nazi Germany is imminent.
+In reality, Kappler was a zealous Nazi responsible for hundreds of round-ups, executions, and reprisals, whilst it was Mälzer who was a reserved officer, cautious about implementing harsh policies.
 See more

 Father Pietro Antonelli

 I would prefer a world that didn't need protecting.